krgn/RootAnim/README.md

 # RootAnim

-An evening-spanning venture into some aspects of Haskell I mean to explore for a while, particularly the FFI and OpenGL.
+An evening-spanning venture into some aspects of Haskell I meant to explore for a while, particularly the FFI and OpenGL.

 FFI code is adapted from